 ElectionsOnline’s software offers the ability to send up to three emails to voters during the course of an election.
-That email is sent from firstname.lastname@example.org.
-When taking advantage of this email feature, it is a very good idea for you to instruct your voters to whitelist email coming from that address to ensure it gets past any spam filters and reaches the voter’s inbox.
+That email is sent from either email@example.com or firstname.lastname@example.org.
+As of this date, it could be either but by the end of 2021, email@example.com will be phased out in favor of entirely firstname.lastname@example.org.
+When taking advantage of this email feature, it is a very good idea for you to instruct your voters to whitelist email coming those addresses to ensure it gets past any spam filters and reaches the voter’s inbox.
 See more about Email Delivery Best Practices.

 Not all our voters will want, or be able to vote electronically.
 How are these voters accommodated?